 Palaces for workers!
 There is no better place to see this Soviet slogan put into practice than at VDNKh, which stands for Exhibition of Achievements of the National Economy.
 The place feels like a Stalinesque theme park, with palatial pavilions, each designed in its own unique style to represent all the Soviet republics and various industries, from geology to space exploration.
-A thorough reconstruction, under way at the time of writing, is expected to breathe new life into the area.
+Fresh from a thorough, though not yet entirely completed reconstruction, the place looks more splendid than ever.

 If you reach the far end of VDNKh, you have the choice of either pressing on towards the extensive grounds of Moscow Main Botanical Gardens, or turning left towards the quaint Ostankino Park, surrounding a namesake palace.